 1. He had a tragic past

 2. He is artistically gifted

 4. He has suffered enough

 6. The woman who as a child was drugged and raped by him has said that she supports letting him live free and dropping the matter altogether.

 Here is what is so wrong with each of those defenses that it’s no surprise they’re championed by people who spend all of their time creating illusions and slavering over their own press releases:

-c.
-He’s popular.
+3. He’s popular.
 So was Hitler.
 So was Ted Bundy.
-Remember, people in show business: popular is not a moral condition.
+I know this is difficult for people in show business to understand, but being popular is also not a virtue.

-d.
-He’s suffered enough.
-Are people in Hollywood so phenomenally wealthy that they think living a life of luxury in France and regularly vacationing in Gstaad constitutes suffering?
-Because if so, I am definitely going into the film business.
+4. He’s suffered enough.
+Right.
+Because living a life of luxury in France and regularly vacationing in Gstaad is suffering.

 A few other points:

 A year before Polanski raped the thirteen-year-old Samantha Geimer, he had begun sleeping with Nastassja Kinski, who was then fifteen.
 Are we to assume he feels bad about that, too?
 Because he’s never said a word to that effect.